September 5, 2025

 Benign Conditions and PSA

 It’s important to remember that elevated PSA does not always mean cancer.
-Prostatitis is inflammation of the prostate gland, often caused by an infection that can be treated with antibiotics, depending on the underlying cause.
+Prostatitis is inflammation of the prostate gland, often caused by an infection that can be treated with antibiotics, depending on the underlying cause9.
 Prostatitis can result in elevated PSA levels.
 BPH also causes increased PSA levels due to the increased size of the prostate itself, leading to greater capacity for PSA production and release into the bloodstream.

 Medications and PSA Levels

 Several types of medication can impact PSA levels and must be taken into account when determining the likelihood of cancer.
-Finasteride is used to treat BPH by blocking the production of a hormone called dihydrotestosterone (DHT), which the body produces naturally.
-DHT causes prostate enlargement and hair loss, and by reducing DHT levels, finasteride leads to a significant reduction of PSA, with studies reporting up to a 50% reduction in PSA, depending on the age group.
+Finasteride is used to treat BPH by blocking the production of a hormone called dihydrotestosterone (DHT), which the body produces naturally10.
+DHT causes prostate enlargement and hair loss, and by reducing DHT levels, finasteride leads to a significant reduction of PSA, with studies reporting up to a 50% reduction in PSA, depending on the age group5.

 Lifestyle and PSA

 PSA levels can be affected by lifestyle factors, in addition to conditions that directly affect the prostate, like BPH.
-For instance, exercise, ejaculation, and prostate stimulation can temporarily influence PSA levels.
+For instance, exercise, ejaculation, and prostate stimulation can temporarily influence PSA levels11.
 Thus, avoiding sex and heavy exercise before PSA tests can help achieve more reliable results.

 What to Do If Your PSA Is Elevated